-View instructions to register a permission decision in MERCURY.
-The deadline to register a decision for the 2016-2017 academic year is May 31, 2017.
+View deadlines and instructions to register a permission decision in MERCURY.

-Numerical results of course evaluations are accessible by McGill students and academic staff for courses when the following two conditions are met:
+Numerical results of course evaluations, with the exception of Teaching Assistant results, are accessible by McGill students and academic staff for courses when the following two conditions are met:

 - An instructor has not objected to access; and